mlr-org/mlr3torch/README.md

 #> 3:      4   <tnsr[784]>
 ```

-To actually access the tensors, we can call `materialize()`, but only
+To actually access the tensors, we can call `materialize()`.
+We only
-show a slice for readability:
+show a slice of the resulting tensor for readability:

 ``` r
 materialize(